react-native-cameraroll/react-native-cameraroll/README.md

 ### `useCameraRoll()`

-`useCameraRoll` is a utility hooks for the CameraRoll module. data contains the content stored in the clipboard.
+`useCameraRoll` is a utility hooks for the CameraRoll module.

 ```javascript
 import React, {useEffect} from 'react';